Discrimination policy change at state college system draws criticism from Ricketts, religious groups

 Members of the Board of Trustees are appointed by the governor and approved by the Legislature.

-In a statement, Ricketts cited the issue of guaranteeing men access to women's bathrooms in urging members to reject the policy changes.
+In a statement, Gov. Pete Ricketts cited the issue of guaranteeing men access to women's bathrooms in urging members to reject the policy changes.

 State senators representing districts with state college campuses said they, too, oppose the proposed policy changes.